 • Multi-sectioned cakes and Fault Line Cakes

-Babka is a traditional brioche from Eastern European countries, especially Poland, Bulgaria, or Romania, which is prepared in these countries mainly for Easter.
-It is a cake with braided brioche dough filled with chocolate that has become a trend in France.
-Exclusive Parisian “boulangeries” have even opened that are dedicated exclusively to baking the delicious babka.
+The babka is a traditional brioche from Eastern European countries, especially Poland, Bulgaria, or Romania, which is prepared in these countries mainly for Easter.
+It is a cake with braided brioche dough and filled with chocolate that has become a trend in France.
+Exclusive Parisian “boulangeries ” have even opened that are dedicated exclusively to baking the delicious babka.
 Hundreds of versions of the traditional dessert have been reinvented with different fillings and flavors.
-Will we see this trend here soon?
+Will we soon see this trend here?

 • The “evasion” of island cakes